 When children are allowed to apply their natural creativity and curiosity, they love learning.
 The Certificate of Steiner education allows for a broader range of learning styles, whilst losing nothing in academic rigour and the standard/quality of education.

-Our Upper School is now enrolling children who were 13 or 14 by 1st September 2017, with the School growing with them up to age 18 by 2020.
+Our Upper School is now enrolling children who will be 15 or 16 by 1st September 2019, with the School growing with them up to age 18 by 2020.

 We have small class sizes and are accepting Applications now.
 If you’re ready to learn more, and want to find out whether Cardiff Steiner School is right for your child, then we’d love you to come and Visit Us.